thoughtbot/go-broadcaster/README.md

 ![thoughtbot](https://thoughtbot.com/logo.png)

-go-broadcaster is maintained and funded by thoughtbot, inc.
+go-broadcaster is maintained and funded by [thoughtbot's Go development team].
 The names and logos for thoughtbot are trademarks of thoughtbot, inc.

+[thoughtbot's Go development team]: <https://thoughtbot.com/services/go> "Go development team | Hire thoughtbot Gophers"

 We love open source software!
 See [our other projects][community]